Takeaway messages:

 Introduction to the future of sustainable protein in Asia-Pacific

-One of the most active and disruptive movements in food innovation worldwide is the shift to plant-based meat replacements.
+One of the most active and disruptive movements in innovation worldwide is the shift to plant-based meat replacements.
 As demand for protein in Asia-Pacific (APAC) keeps on rising.
-There are some steps to take in the immediate and near future that would benefit farmers, consumers, and our planet.
+There are some critical steps to take in the immediate and near future that would benefit farmers, consumers, and our planet.

 Sustainable protein sector